 And then I’m like-

-Can I interject something because I think you brought up an important point which is, before you continue talking about this, I just want to say, the point you brought up was you looked back and realized the difference between how you were two years ago and where you are now.
+Dr. Nina: Can I interject something because I think you brought up an important point which is, before you continue talking about this, I just want to say, the point you brought up was you looked back and realized how you had felt the difference between how you were two years ago and where you are now.
 And this is such an important thing to do, which is to create balance between where you were, where you want to be and where you are.

 And this is the metaphorical ladder of life I like to ask you to think about, which is that, it’s very common, especially in our society now where we say, where do we want to be?
 I want to get there, I want to lose X pounds, I want to get a better job.
 Whatever it is that you want in the future, it’s easy to look up and say, why am I not there?
 Look at where I’m not, and then we feel bad, and then we feel bad about ourselves, and then you know where that leads?